SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 were among the hastily and selfishly created nations.
-The British arbitrarily split Palestine at the Jordan River and granted the eastern portion to \'Abdallah, who the British had colluded with to cause the Great ArabRevolt and who was threatening to declare war on France.
+The British arbitrarily split Palestine at the Jordan River and granted the eastern portion to \'Abdallah, who the British had colluded with to cause the Great ArabRevolt and who was threatening to declare war on France (Gelvin 187, 192).

 ## Furthermore, no states could achieve widespread liberty?